Sales tips and tricks can help you land sales, but if you want true consistency, you need a sales process.

 Your initial stage might be prospecting, the process of finding people who belong to your target audience and/or introducing them to your brand.

-You might prospect for customers by cold calling or cold emailing.
+You might prospect for customers by cold calling or cold emailing (see our guide to cold emails vs cold calls).
 You might do it by purchasing lists or data.
 You could also use an inbound strategy, like content marketing or social media marketing.